 Proline is found in cabbage, soy, asparagus, peanuts, chives, wheat, watercress, beans, buckwheat, cucumber, chickpeas, lupins, alfalfa sprouts, beef, chicken, pork, monkfish, and cod.

-Vitamin C, also known as ascorbic acid and ascorbate, is a vitamin found in various foods is an essential nutrient involved in the repair of tissue and the enzymatic production of certain neurotransmitters.
+Vitamin C, also known as ascorbic acid and ascorbate, is a vitamin found in various foods and is an essential nutrient involved in the repair of tissue and the production of certain neurotransmitters.
 Vitamin C is found at high levels in the epidermis (outer layer of skin) as well as the dermis (inner layer of skin).

 Vitamin C plays a vital role in the body’s natural collagen synthesis.
 It helps to heal damaged skin and, in some cases, reduces the appearance of wrinkles.
 Adequate vitamin C intake can also help repair and prevent dry skin.